-A very nice park for a church picnic, or for the kids to play on the swings, or just to get away from it all, or even just to get some...oops!
+A very nice park for a church picnic, or for the kids to play on the swings, or just to get away from it all, or even to spend special time with your significant other.
 Back in 1992, I used the park for this: There's a big parking lot at the boat ramp, and at night, there's nobody there.
 That's right, you've guessed it:

 Although I've never done it in the 95-Bird, the 91-Bird was definitely used.
 I tried to tear my car up one night!
 There were some things weighing heavy on me before I went to the park that night, but when I left there, it was all good!
 I went back to my Grandma's house with a big smile on my face...and 30% less tread on my back tires.

 Click on a thumbnail for a larger picture of the Blubird at Waverly Park.

 The small city of West Point, Mississippi.
 I must say that this is a very proud community.
 Peaceful, clean, and colorful, this town holds its own as a Certified Retirement Community of Mississippi, along with Columbus and Starkville, Mississippi.
 These three cities make up the Golden Triangle.

 As mentioned earlier, my grandma lived close to Waverly Park, about 10 miles east of West Point.
 My wife grew up in Columbus.
 We both went to Mississippi State University in Starkville.
 Coincidence?
 Of course it is!
 But it's all good now!